ethanwong16/columns-game-recreation/README.md

 three or more same-colored Jewels and keep the game board as empty as possible.
 Once the board becomes overfilled, the game ends.

-To run the game, please download the user interface and game mechanics modules into the same directory, and run the user interface script.
+To run the game, please download the user interface and game mechanics modules into the same directory, and run the user interface script under a directory, virtual environment, or equivalent with the third PyGame library installed.
+More about PyGame can be found at: https://www.pygame.org/news

 Game Instructions / Controls: